 - Refinance with an LTV under 80%

-Is there anything else I might need to know about MI cancellation?
+Is there anything else I might need to know about the HPA that benefits my borrower?

 The rest of this information is in-the-weeds and more related to your borrower’s servicer requirements.